Color symbolism: Conceptualizations of colors cross-culturally

 Color symbolism has changed over time.
-Between the 5th and 17th centuries, the color was largely related to a religious context.
+Between the 5th and 17th centuries, interpretations of color were largely related to religious contexts.
 Blue was symbolic of heaven and white of purity.
-Today, purity is still symbolized by white in Australia and the USA but by blue in other countries like India.
+Today, purity is still symbolized by white in Australia and the US but by blue in other countries like India.
 Similarly, the church influenced the perception of colors like crimson and purple.
 Largely because the dyes for these colors could only be sourced from precious pigments, religious figures like Madonna, Cardinals and the Virgin were seen in scarlet and purple.
 Today, purple symbolizes evil and infidelity in Japan, but the same is symbolized by blue in East Asia and by yellow in France.
 Additionally, the sacred color of Hindu and Buddhist monks is orange.
 The Renaissance was also a time in which black and purple were colors of mourning.
-Today, Mourning or death is symbolized by white in East Asia, black in the US, and blue in Iran, while happiness is symbolized by white in Australia and NZ, and yellow in China.
+Today, mourning or death is symbolized by white in East Asia, black in the US, and blue in Iran, while happiness is symbolized by white in Australia and NZ, and yellow in China.

 There is a general disagreement over whether reactions to color and their symbolism are a result of cultural conditioning or of instinct.
 Several studies concluded that color is part of the social learning process because of the significant symbolism within the culture.
-High quality, trustworthiness, and dependability are symbolized by blue in the US, Japan, Korea and green and yellow in China – as well as purple in China, South Korea, and Japan.
+High quality, trustworthiness, and dependability are symbolized by blue in the US, Japan, Korea and green and yellow in China—as well as purple in China, South Korea, and Japan.
 Because of these variances, critical cues vary across cultures.
 Warning signs are coded differently as a danger is symbolized by green in Malaysia and red in the US and Mexico.
 The same color of green symbolizes envy in Belgium and the US, but envy is symbolized by yellow in Germany and Russia, and purple in Mexico.
 Even the colors that denote powerful emotions vary.
-Love is symbolized by green in Japan, red and purple in China, Korea, Japan, and the USA.
+Love is symbolized by green in Japan, red and purple in China, Korea, Japan, and the US.
 Unluckiness is symbolized by red in Chad, Nigeria, and Germany.
 Luckiness is symbolized by red in China, Denmark, and Argentina.
-The traditional bridal color is red in China and white in the USA.
+The traditional bridal color is red in China and white in the US.
 Ambition and desire are symbolized by red in India.

-One example in which different conceptualizations of color may lead to confusion is the coloring of upward or downward trends in financial markets; whereas in most of the world green or blue is used to denote an upward trend and red is used to denote a downward trend, in mainland China, Japan, South Korea, and Taiwan, the reverse is true.
+One example in which different conceptualizations of color may lead to confusion is the coloring of upward or downward trends in international quoted prices; whereas in most of the world green or blue is used to denote an upward trend and red is used to denote a downward trend, in mainland China, Japan, South Korea, and Taiwan, the reverse is true.
 This confusion often leads to Western media outlets using incorrect or reversed headline images to accompany reports of a major economic upturn or downturn in an Asian market.